-Cays town house.
-Corner rue du Cloître and rue de la Calade, housing the Sub-Prefecture today.
+Cays town house, Corner rue du Cloître and rue de la Calade, housing the Sub-Prefecture today.
 When Louis XIV came to Arles in 1660, the Duke of Anjou resided in this elegant and sober town house.

-Bouchaud de Bussy town house.
-Today the Saint-Trophime Hotel, Rue de la Calade.
+Bouchaud de Bussy town house, rue de la calade.
 One of the nicest town houses in the city attributed (without proof) to Peytret and Mansard, the architects of the City Hall.
 The decoration on the facade was inspired by it.

 If Arles is first and foremost a city of heritage and culture, it has also made itself a reputation in the 20th and 21st centuries.
 The bridges and sections destroyed by bombing at the end of World War II have been rebuilt (in Trinquetaille and the Cavalerie section).
 But contemporary architecture can also be found.
-Ten buildings in Arles have received the 20th century heritage label and one of them, the Joseph Imbert Hospital, is protected as a Historic Monument.
+Ten buildings in Arles have received the 20th century heritage label and one of them, the Joseph Imbert Hospital, is protected as an Historic Monument.
 The restructuring of abandoned industrial complexes and the help of philanthropists have offered the city an unprecedented opportunity to call on famous contemporary architects for important projects.